Sandwich Youth Soccer World Cup Rules

 Best losing Team

-Defined as the losing team with least goals against.
-If there is a tie then the losing team (defined as the two teams with the least goals against) with the most goals scored will determine what team moves on.
-If there is still a tie, then a coin flip will determine the team that moves on.
+Defined as the losing team with least goals against DURING REGULATION TIME.
+If there is a tie then the losing team (defined as the two teams with the least goals against) with the most goals scored DURING REGULATION TIME will determine what team moves on.
+If there is still a tie, a coin flip will determine the team that moves on.

 Unlimited substitutions can be made during a game.
 Substitutions may be made only with permission from the referee on goal kicks, throw-ins, before a kick-off, after a goal, at the start of the second half and when starting overtime periods.
 Either team can make substitutions, whether or not they have possession of the ball.
 Players must enter and exit the field of play at or near the halfway point.
 The player leaving the field should be completely off the field before the substitute enters the field of play.
 Keeping this in mind please remember the intent of SYS is to get every player involved.
 Although this is World Cup EACH player should play approx. 12/13 minutes per half (25 min. half).
 The teams with over 11 players will not be able to do this on the 6v6 formant and those teams with more than 9 players will not be able to do this on the 5v5 format, but the spirit of the law should be followed as closely as possible.
 We recommend substituting players at least every five minutes.
 ALL players on the bench should enter the game at this time.
 It is too tough for the referee to keep track of the playing time, but you can be sure that parents know how many minutes their children play in the game.